elasticpath/react-pwa-reference-storefront/documentation/practices.md

 For any other CMS, you must update the configurations to reflect the public URLs of the files being retrieved by the particular content provider.

+## Indi Brand Loyalty Example

+The React PWA Reference Storefront is pre-configured for integration with Indi, with a custom component created to interact with the various widgets Indi may display.
+For more information on Indi, visit their official [website](https://indi.com/).

+The Indi component available is a stand-alone component created solely to fetch the `indi-embed` libraries, then display the corresponding elements that were passed into the component as a structured list.

+The required parameters of this component are as follows:
+* `render`: A list of the elements to display from Indi.
+Example: `render={['carousel', 'brand', 'product']}`.
+Note the correct configurations must be provided for the element to render correctly.
+* `configuration`: The structured object consisting of the configurations to provide to the Indi components.
+These are defined in `ep.config.json` in the `indi` element.
+* `keywords`: A string of the keywords for the product in which the Indi component is displayed for.

+Static strings for the Indi component have been localized in the Reference Storefront and are overrided on a per-usage basis for the Indi component.
+This will ensure the component displays the correct text in the storefront based on the locale which a customer chooses during their shopping flow.

+Configuration properties for Indi component's requirements are:
+* `indi.enable`: Enable the integration component for Indi.
+More information may be found available here [https://indi.com/](https://indi.com/).
+* `indi.carousel`: Configurations for the Indi carousel component.
+* `indi.carousel.apikey`: The apikey used to connect the carousel to Indi.
+* `indi.carousel.id`: The apikey used to connect the carousel to Indi.
+* `indi.carousel.size`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.theme`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.round_corners`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.show_title`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.show_views`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.show_likes`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.show_buzz`: Used when theming the carousel displaying content from Indi.
+* `indi.carousel.animate`: Used when theming the carousel displaying content from Indi.
+* `indi.productReview`: Configurations for the Indi product review component.
+* `indi.productReview.submit_button_url`: The URL provided by Indi which directs to the action performed when the submit button is clicked on a product review.
+* `indi.productReview.thumbnail_url`: The thumbnail provided by Indi for the submit button.
+* `indi.brandAmbassador`: Configurations for the Indi brand ambassador component.
+* `indi.brandAmbassador.submit_button_url`: The URL provided by Indi which directs to the action performed when the submit button is clicked on a brand ambassador signup.
+* `indi.brandAmbassador.thumbnail_url`: The thumbnail provided by Indi for the submit button.

 {% include legal.html %}